johnzero7/HaydeeTools/README.md

 http://johnzero7.github.io/HaydeeTools/

-Difuse and Emissive textures are of the common kind.
+Difuse and Emissive textures are of the common kind.<br />
-Normal maps are: RRRG (Normals can be converted from Edith.
+Normal maps are: RRRG (B is calculated.
+Normals can be converted from Edith.
 Tool=>Import texture.
+Format NormalMap)<br />
-Format NormalMap) Specular maps are: R=Roughness, G=Specular intensity, B=Metallic (not properly implemented leave 0)
+Specular maps are: R=Roughness, G=Specular intensity, B=Metallic (not properly implemented in Haydee.
+Leave 0)<br />